kedio/SimplePaginatedList/README.md

 ## Setup

 Built on Xcode 11.7 using Swift 5

 Targets iOS 13

-Dependencies are only for style and linting.
-Run:
+Run `pod install` to install dependencies (currently only for code style and lint)

-`pod install`

 ## Test coverage

-Total test coverage for the whole project is 70% ViewModels are at 100% test coverage
+Total coverage is 70%

+ViewModels are at 100% coverage

-Views are the part currently not tested
+The missing parts are UIKit related code (Views and Controllers)